swt02026/.vim/README.md

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/gvimrc ~/.gvimrc

+# Upgrading a plugin bundle

+At some point in the future, the fugitive plugin might be updated.
+To fetch the latest changes, go into the fugitive repository, and pull the latest version:

+    cd ~/.vim/bundle/fugitive
+    git pull origin master

+# Upgrading all bundled plugins

+You can use the foreach command to execute any shell script in from the root of all submodule directories.
+To update to the latest version of each plugin bundle, run the following:

+    git submodule foreach git pull origin master

 # Configure your CMake-based C/C++ project to work with YouCompleteMe

 Most of the time your C/C++ project uses custom compiler flags.
 To make